vadim-hleif/dipher/README.md

 [![Go Doc](https://img.shields.io/badge/godoc-reference-blue.svg?style=flat-square)](http://godoc.org/github.com/vadim-hleif/dipher/pkg)

 ## What is Dipher?
-It's a tool for founding breaking changes between old and new swaggers spec versions.
+It's a tool for finding breaking changes between old and new swagger specs.
 Now it supports only [Swagger 2.0](https://swagger.io/specification/v2/).

 It could be useful for REST services as additional check in CI/CD pipelines.